sam0jones0/SugarSentry/README.md

 - Written in C++
 - Compatible with Arduino IDE and PlatformIO
-- Developed with focus on low power consumption and memory optimization
+- Developed with focus on power efficiency and memory optimization

 ## License